Superfamily Papilionoidea - Butterflies and Skippers

 ; that is, each individual goes through four stages: egg, larva, pupa, and adult.

 Gender differences: "In some there are dramatic differences in pattern, scaling, structure, or shape, but in most it is more subtle.
 In some groups (i.e. Swallowtails) you can tell just by seeing the side or bottom of the tip of the abdomen, because the male claspers (=valvae) are very visible.
 In other groups (including the subfamily Nymphalinae) the claspers are harder to see, but are still there, and affect the shape of the abdomen.
-The tip of the abdomen in males has the pair of claspers, which even if hidden by a clump of hair-like scales, gives the tip of the abdomen a blunt look from the side, and usually a slightly squared or bilobed look from above or below (nearly pointed in females).
+In males of many groups the pair of claspers, which even if hidden by a clump of hair-like scales, gives the tip of the abdomen a blunt look from the side, and usually a slightly squared or bilobed look from above or below (nearly pointed in females as veiwed from above or below).
 Also, the abdomen of females tends to be plump and rather symmetrical in shape, widest near the middle or sometimes the base, while the abdomen of the males is usually more slender and especially from the side less symmetrical in shape, with a tendency to be slightly widest near the end.
 Often males have proportionately longer abdomens, but this is more noticeable in some groups than others.
 In most of the family Nymphalidae, the males have the wings less full and less rounded, often somewhat more angular in shape.
 The hind wing of males is often distinctly more angular at the hind end (near the tip of the abdomen), while in females it is usually much more rounded.
 On average males tend to be smaller than females, and often more active and more inclined to chase after things or act aggressively."
 Comment by David J. Ferguson,

 Brock and Kaufman, Butterflies of North America (3)